Give us this day, December 14, our daily Elvis

 Artists United Against Apartheid peaked at #38 in the U.S. and #21 in England with the single “Sun City”.
 The artist collective consisted of forty-nine acts (most of whom were black), including Curtis Blow and Africa Bambaataa.

 Whitney Houston scored her first UK No.1 single with ‘Saving All My Love For You’.
-The song which was written by Michael Masser and Gerry Goffin, had been a minor hit for Marilyn McCoo and Billy Davis Jr. in 1978 and was also a US No.1 for Houston.
+The song which was written by Michael Masser and Gerry Goffin, had been a minor hit for Marilyn McCoo and Billy Davis Jr. in 1978.

-Michael Jackson’s Dangerous album reached #1, making him the first artist since Elton John (1975) to have consecutive chart-topping albums.
+Michael Jackson’s Dangerous album reached #1, his 8th release, making him the first artist since Elton John (1975) to have consecutive chart-topping albums.
+The album has sold over 32 million copies worldwide making it one of the best selling albums of all time.
+Nine singles were released from the album spanning two years (1991–1993).

 Elton John‘s tribute to Princess Diana, “Candle in the Wind 1997”, was at its ninth week at number 1 on the Billboard chart.
 The song would go on to become the largest selling single of all time in the US and the UK, and sits second to Bing Crosby’s “White Christmas” as the best selling record world-wide.